- No comments found

 Source: Pulse Secure

 IoT is currently hackable in more than one way.
 There have been instances in the past when a device connected to the Internet has been hacked for various reasons.
-An example of IoT device being hacked is when a pair of hackers hack into a car while it was self-driving.
+An example of an IoT device being hacked is when a pair of hackers hack into a car while it was self-driving.
 When these hackers hacked into the car, they focused on hacking the vehicle’s interactive display containing the car with their mobile devices.

 As any software that has connectivity is hackable, they managed to manipulate the functionalities of the vehicle from a remote location.
 During this hack, they stalled the car on a highway by killing the engine.
 This created insecurity in the people using those cars.
 To add to people’s insecurities, these hackers in their final phase demonstrated how they could disable the brakes and manage to manipulate the steering wheel to make the car go in the desired direction.